MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/develop-scalable-multitenancy-apps-with-powerbi-embedding.md

 ---
-title: "Develop scalable multi-customer applications with Power BI embedding"
+title: "Develop scalable multitenancy applications with Power BI embedding"
-description: "Learn how to embed Power BI content for multi-customer applications and achieve the highest levels of scalability, performance, and security."
+description: "Learn how to embed Power BI content for multitenancy applications and achieve the highest levels of scalability, performance, and security."
 author: peter-myers
 ms.author: v-petermyers
 ms.reviewer: maroche
 ms.service: powerbi
 ms.subservice: powerbi-developer
 ms.topic: conceptual
-ms.date: 07/16/2022
+ms.date: 10/15/2022
 ---

-# Develop scalable multi-customer applications with Power BI embedding
+# Develop scalable multitenancy applications with Power BI embedding

-This article describes how to develop a multi-customer application that embeds Power BI content while achieving the highest levels of scalability, performance, and security.
-By designing and implementing an application with *service principal profiles*, you can create and manage a multi-customer solution comprising tens of thousands of customer tenants that can deliver reports to audiences of over 100,000 users.
+This article describes how to develop a multitenancy application that embeds Power BI content while achieving the highest levels of scalability, performance, and security.
+By designing and implementing an application with *service principal profiles*, you can create and manage a multitenancy solution comprising tens of thousands of customer tenants that can deliver reports to audiences of over 100,000 users.

 *Service principal profiles* is a feature that makes it easier for you to manage organizational content in Power BI and use your capacities more efficiently.
 However, using service principal profiles can add complexity to your application design.
 Therefore, you should only use them when there's a need to achieve significant scale.
 We recommend using service principal profiles when you have many workspaces and more than 1,000 application users.